 Yes, for the majority of races confined to Amateur Riders you are required to be a member of the AJA.

-However, you do not have to be a member of the AJA to ride in Hunterchases, military races or to ride against professionals.
+However, you do not have to be a member of the AJA to ride in Hunterchases, Military races or to ride against Professionals.

 How do I join the AJA?

-You can join immediately simply by calling our Membership Desk at Weatherbys on 01933 304778 and paying £100 for a full 12 months membership by debit or credit card.
+You can join immediately simply by calling the AJA Membership Desk at Weatherbys on 01933 304778 and paying £100 for a full 12 months membership by debit or credit card.
 You will also need to complete a membership form which is available from Weatherbys, Sanders Road, Wellingborough, Northants NN8 4BX by fax on 01933 304779 or downloaded from the website here.
 It is vital that records are kept up-to-date so please the desk of any changes throughout the year.

 How can I pay the membership fee?